nairdahh/nairdah.me/_posts/2026-02-05-create-your-own-vp-website.md

 before we clone the code, you need to install two programs that make the website and admin panel work.

 *   **Ruby & Jekyll** (for the website generation):
-    *   **windows:** download and install **[RubyInstaller](https://rubyinstaller.org/downloads/)** (choose the recommended version with Devkit). when the installation finishes, a command window will open asking you to install components—press ENTER to install everything.
+    *   **windows:** download and install **[RubyInstaller](https://rubyinstaller.org/downloads/)** (choose the recommended version with Devkit). when the installation finishes, a command window will open asking you to install components – press ENTER to install everything.
     *   **macOS/linux:** check out the **[official Jekyll installation guide](https://jekyllrb.com/docs/installation/)** for your specific system.
 *   **Node.js** (for the admin panel):
     *   download and install the "LTS" version from **[nodejs.org](https://nodejs.org/)**. just click next through the installer.